Cap and trade

 On May 26, 2014, Nova Scotia and the federal government signed the Canada-Nova Scotia equivalency agreement for the period 2015–2019, thus allowing Nova Scotia to be exempt from the federal requirement to phase out coal by 2030.

 The province and the federal government have reached a renewed equivalency agreement for the Reduction of Carbon Dioxide Emissions from Coal-fired Generation of Electricity Regulations (the Agreement).
-The Agreement will be in effect from January 1, 2020, to December 31, 2024.
+The Agreement is in effect from January 1, 2020, to December 31, 2024.
 Like its predecessor, the Agreement allows the province to keep its coal-fired electricity plants open beyond the 2030 federal deadline.
 In exchange, Nova Scotia will be required to achieve deeper emission reduction targets in order to meet the equivalent of closing all coal plants by 2030.

-In 2015, the provincial government released Our Electricity Future – Nova Scotia’s Electricity Plan 2015-2040 to guide the province away from carbon-intense electricity generation and towards greater use of renewable energy sources.
+In 2015, the provincial government released Our Electricity Future – Nova Scotia’s Electricity Plan 2015-2040 [PDF] to guide the province away from carbon-intense electricity generation and towards greater use of renewable energy sources.